-Certainly the main attraction is the Greek-Roman Theater, which is also the most important ancient monument in Taormina.
-From there, there is a magnificent view of the Gulf of Schisò and the imposing Mount Etna.
-Also worth visiting are Isola Bella also called the pearl of the Mediterranean, The Cathedral of Taormina, Palazzo Corvaja, the stunning Piazza IX Aprile, Mount Etna and all the beaches of Taormina.
+Undoubtedly, the Greek-Roman Theater is the top attraction and the most significant ancient monument in Taormina, providing a breathtaking view of the Gulf of Schisò and the majestic Mount Etna.
+Additionally, it’s worth visiting Isola Bella, known as the Pearl of the Mediterranean, the Cathedral of Taormina, Palazzo Corvaja, the stunning Piazza IX Aprile, Mount Etna, and all the beaches in Taormina.

 What to do in Taormina

-In addition to the fantastic sailing excursions, every year in June the film festival is not to be missed!
-With world stars, theatrical events, and then the cuisine!
-The swordfish rolls, pasta with sardines and the famous granita.
+Apart from the amazing sailing excursions, the film festival held every June is an event not to be missed!
+With international stars, theatrical performances, and of course, the delicious cuisine!
+Don’t forget to try the swordfish rolls, pasta with sardines, and the renowned granita.

 Excursions to Taormina

 Taormina is a true gem that offers a wealth of treasures including stunning beaches, medieval neighborhoods, and ancient Greek and Roman ruins.
 Located about an hour north of Catania, Taormina boasts a remarkable historical and artistic heritage.
 The main street, Corso Umberto I, leads to numerous historic sites such as Palazzo Corvaja, a medieval structure from the tenth century built during Arab domination.
 Nearby, you can find the small Odeon theater built by the Romans in 21 BC.
 However, the most impressive theater is the Teatro Greco di Taormina, which is renowned for its historical-cultural importance and hosts various performances and festivals.